planetscale/vitess-operator/README.md

 However, in some cases we may be unable to overcome the underlying limitations in our dependencies.

-Each major release of the vitess-operator will support the three latest major release of Kubernetes at the time of the vitess-operator's major release RC-1.
+Each major release of the vitess-operator will support the three latest major releases of Kubernetes at the time of the vitess-operator's major release RC-1.
 This will ensure that the major release of the vitess-operator will always support at least one major release of Kubernetes for its whole lifetime (1 year).
+More information about the release cycle of vitess-operator in the following section.

 ### Release Cycle